The old saying goes, “Everything is bigger in Texas!” We can’t argue that sentiment when talking about our Texas Longhorn Burger.

 You can add your Texas Toast to the indirect side of the grill for five minutes, flipping once.
 If you want serious toast, place directly over the coals to brown, but be careful not to burn (It happens fast, so be aware).

 Place the patties on the outer edge of the fire for eight minutes.
 Flip the burgers and grill another eight minutes.
 Check the internal temp on each patty to make sure it’s at least 160 degrees Fahrenheit.
-A digital probe, such as the Thermapen Mark IV, is ideal for this step.
+A digital probe, such as the Thermapen ONE, is ideal for this step.
 When internal temp is reached, place each patty over the hot coals for one minute per side to sear.

 Build your burger by adding BBQ sauce to grilled Texas Toast, then place a grilled patty on the sauce, then your cheese slices, then repeat with another patty.
 Top it off with grilled red onion rings, lettuce, tomato, jalapeño slices (not seeded) and more sauce.